 Microwave bands as far as the amateur radio community go, start at 1.2 GHz or 23cm.
-This is the limit of the commercial ‘black box’ or radio you can buy from the toy shop.
+Although technically speaking this isn’t really microwave, It is the limit of the commercial ‘black box’ or radio you can buy from the toy shop.
 Some operators stop here and don’t go above this band for many reasons, but mainly equipment related.
 Yes it’s true you have to build things, and yes, it can be more plumbing than cabling, but the reality is, it’s a part of the spectrum that has its own unique rewards.

 My interest in microwave has increased exponentially in recent times, mainly because I moved from the RF noisy inner city of Melbourne to the quite beach side town of Mount Martha.
 But it’s not just the move.
 My takeoff to the west and the north is unencumbered.
 With the exception of the odd tree and roofline, my line of site across Port Phillip Bay can in places be up to 60km.